squidsolutions/jssdk-admin-widgets/README.md

 * options:
   * view (Backbone view object) : View to be passed into the modal
   * fadeAnimation (boolean) : If set to true then a fade in / fade out animation will occur on the given modal (default false)
+  * header : If set to true then a modal header will be rendered
+  * footer : If set to true then a modal footer will be rendered